 - The conclusion merely ties up the loose ends and does not convey any new idea.

-- Never memorise stories verbatim.
-Do commit to memory the necessary phrases or snapshots of interesting dialogue that lend drama — ‘Once upon a time’, ‘Somebody is sleeping on my bed’ etc.
+- Never try to memorise all the dialogues from a story.
+Only commit to memory the necessary phrases or snapshots of interesting dialogues that lend drama — ‘Once upon a time’, ‘Somebody is sleeping on my bed’ and so on.

 - Some stories are better read than told.
 Choose only such stories that lend themselves well for narration.